 In order to start with team collaboration and co-authoring using Excel, you could use the following steps:

-1] Make sure that you have an up-to-date version of Windows and Office 365 subscription.
+1] Make sure that you have an up-to-date version of Windows and Office 365 subscriptions.
 You would be using these file formats: .xlsm, .xlsx, or .xlsb files.
-If you have a different format, you can change it, by opening the file, click on File > Save As> Browse> Save As Type, then change the format to applicable types.
+If you have a different format, you can change it, by opening the file, clicking on File > Save As> Browse> Save As Type, then changing the format to applicable types.

 If you do not have a subscription, you could still collaborate by creating documents online by logging in to your personal OneDrive.
 However, the functionality is limited.

 2] Create or upload a worksheet on SharePoint, OneDrive, or OneDrive for Business.

 3] If you have chosen to upload a file, just click on the filename, and the workbook will open in a new browser.

 4] Click on the Edit in Excel option.
 If you receive a prompt to choose a version of Excel, select Excel 2016.

 5] Once the file opens and you see that it is still in Protected View, click on Enable Editing to be able to make changes to the file.

 6] Click on the Share button found in the upper right corner of the window.
 In the Invite People box, type in the email addresses of your team members of the people you would want to collaborate with.
 Separate each email address with a semi-colon.
 Choose Can Edit and then proceed to click on the Share button.